lambdaAgent/cute-js/README.md

 This Library contains some common helpful tools that I use the most as web developer.
+For documentation, A type annotation similart to Haskell is chosen as it's very compact and easy to read.

 # Examples:
 ### 1. Updating a state in React